Qatar, Saudi Arabia say the West mobilizes support for Ukraine but falls short in the Middle East

 Europe never had a migrant crisis.
 It has a racism crisis.

-At the Doha Forum, Sheikh Tamim bin Hamad al-Thani, the emir of Qatar, said his nation stands “with the millions of innocent and refugees” from Ukraine.
+At the Doha Forum, Tamim bin Hamad al-Thani, the emir of Qatar, said his nation stands “with the millions of innocent and refugees” from Ukraine.
 But he added that he wanted “to remind” the international community of Palestinians, Syrians and Afghans who have similarly suffered and whom he said the international community has failed to do justice.

-Ukrainian President Volodymyr Zelensky made a surprise video appearance at the forum, in which he compared Russia’s destruction of the port city of Mariupol to the Russian-backed destruction of the city of Aleppo, Syria, which in 2016 saw entire neighborhoods leveled.
+Ukrainian President Volodymyr Zelensky made a surprise video appearance at the forum, in which he compared Russia’s destruction of the port city of Mariupol to the Russian-backed destruction of Aleppo, Syria, which in 2016 saw entire neighborhoods leveled.
 The city remains largely destroyed.

 Saudi Foreign Minister Faisal bin Farhan al-Saud later addressed the comparison that “Mariupol is Europe’s Aleppo” during a roundtable at the forum.